Frequently Asked Hut Questions

 Listed below are some of the common questions we are asked about our

-How can I find out if there is space at a hut?
+How can I find out if there is availability at a hut?

 dates and numbers.

 Do I have to be an ACC member to stay at a hut?